Legal Assistance Under the Negotiable Instruments Act, 1881

 - Payment Already Made – If the drawer has already settled the amount, the case may be dismissed.

-- Expired Cheque – A cheque older than three months from the date of issue is invalid.
+- Expired Cheque – A cheque older than three months from the date of issue is no longer valid.

 - Account Closed or Insufficient Balance Due to Bank Error – If the cheque bounced due to a bank’s error, the drawer may contest the claim.